Steppenwolf (band): Breakup (1972–1973)

 The band broke up after a farewell concert in Los Angeles on Valentine's Day, 1972.
 Kay went on to a brief solo career, scoring a minor solo hit in 1972 with "I'm Movin' On" from his album Forgotten Songs and Unsung Heroes.
-Although it received generally high marks from most critics, the album sales were disappointing in the US.
+Although it was generally praised by most critics, album sales were disappointing in the US.
 Kay released a second solo album in 1973 on the Dunhill label titled My Sportin' Life.
 This album sold less than his first solo album and was less gritty and more LA studio-polish in sound.

 Following the first official breakup of Steppenwolf, and after the release of Kay's first solo album, a late summer and autumn 1972 tour in the US and Europe occurred, which featured Kay heading both the John Kay Band and Steppenwolf, at the top of the bill.
 Dunhill had released an album of a collection of Steppenwolf songs titled Rest in Peace.
 Thus, the tour was known as the RIP tour.
-The John Kay Band included Hugh Sullivan on keyboards and Whitey (Pentti) Glan on drums (both were contributors to John Kay's first solo album).
-Kent Henry on lead and slide guitar and George Biondo on bass joined Kay in both lineups.
-The Steppenwolf band lineup featured Goldy McJohn on keyboards and Jerry Edmonton on drums.
-This tour proved to be a fairly positive experience for all of the musicians and drew respectable crowd turnouts.

-Following this tour, while Kay was recording his second solo album in 1973, McJohn and Edmonton continued to play and formed a band called Manbeast.
-Some of the material created in the Manbeast days showed up on the 1974 Steppenwolf reunion album "Slow Flux", most notably "Gang War Blues", which was recorded as a demo with Edmonton singing slightly different lyrics.